Más+: Reception

 Andrea Hernández, founder of Snaxshot, notes that attaching Messi's name to the product does not automatically ensure its success.
 George Shaw of GlobalData states, "The decision to launch a functional sports drink rather than entering the fast-growing energy drinks space is likely to avoid limiting the potential customer base to older teenage groups."
 Shaw suggests that Messi's decision to create a healthier drink may have been influenced by recent criticism of Prime's energy-drink range for its high caffeine content, leading to its restriction in Denmark.
 Online reception has also criticized the resemblance of the bottles to Prime's designs.

 Prime Hydration lawsuit

 On 20 November 2024, Prime Hydration filed a countersuit against The Mark Anthony Group and Más+ by Messi, alleging that the drink infringes on Prime's trademark.
 The lawsuit cited similarities in the bottle design and tagline, and claimed that the product's design led to anti-competitive practices, arguing that consumers were confusing the two beverages.
 According to an October lawsuit filed by Mark Anthony International, Prime Hydration purported that Más+ violated its trade dress.
 Prime Hydration requested for Mark Anthony International to change the bottle design and tagline to eliminate any potential confusion between the products.
-Additionally, Prime sought compensation for damages caused by the infringement and requested a portion of the revenue generated from the sales of the current bottles.
+Prime also sought compensation for damages caused by the infringement and requested a portion of the revenue generated from the sales of the current bottles.